javierhf/technical-write-me/docs/articles/survival-kit/index.md

 ## Swiss Knife

-**The swiss knife to manage and improve documentation projects** includes the following set of fundamental blades:
+**The swiss knife to manage and improve documentation projects** includes the following set of fundamental ideas (blades):

 * Know Your Ground
 * Know Your Documentation Needs